On-Campus COVID-19 Testing

 All university faculty, staff and students participating in any on-campus activities are required to participate in the on-campus COVID-19 testing program.

-All students living on-campus or residing in Champaign, Urbana, or Savoy must test, even if they are taking a fully online schedule.
+- All undergraduate students living on-campus or residing in Champaign, Urbana or Savoy must test, even if they are taking a fully online schedule.

 - For Faculty, Staff and Graduate Students:

-- If at all possible, please test on Saturdays or Sundays.
-If weekends are not possible for you, please test on Wednesdays.
+- If at all possible, please test on Wednesday and Saturday (ideally) or Wednesday and Sunday if possible.
+Please also test in the morning/early in the day if possible.
 This will help even the number of tests to be processed each day and will mean shorter lines and faster results for everyone.

 - Faculty, staff and graduate students must still show a Wellness Support Associate their Safer Illinois app or Boarding Pass at building entrances.
-WSAs will work to implement this change.
-You should also bring your i-card to show you are part of this testing group.
+Ensure you test and receive negative results at least every four days to maintain building access.

 To participate in on-campus activities, you must participate in the on-campus testing program.
 If you do get a positive COVID-19 result from an off-campus testing location, you are required to notify the Champaign Urbana Public Health District.
 A person who tests outside of the on-campus testing should report any positive result to the Champaign Urbana Public Health District (CUPHD) and give CUPHD permission to notify the university.

 Student COVID-19 testing exemption

 The university has a process for undergraduate students who are living locally (Urbana, Champaign and Savoy) and who are NOT coming to campus during the Spring 2021 semester to apply for an exemption from the COVID-19 testing requirement.
 Exemptions will be granted rarely and only to students who can demonstrate that participating in the testing program is significantly challenging to them.